 We recognize there are times when having additional visitors or family members present is crucial.
 In these cases, visitors will be allowed based on the following exceptions.
 Visitors will only be allowed if they pass the screening process and meet the conditions listed below.

 - Childbirth Center

-- In addition to one (1) primary partner who is allowed to stay 24 hours/day, patients may have one (1) additional support person, who is allowed to stay on the labor and delivery unit until two hours after delivery.
+- In addition to one (1) primary partner who is allowed to stay 24 hours/day, patients may have one (1) additional support person, who is allowed to stay on the labor and delivery unit until two (2) hours after delivery.

 - Neonatal intensive care unit (NICU)